The definitive guide to SLAM & mobile mapping

 At the fastest, you could scan this space in about 20 minutes with a TLS, but given the extra factors we listed above, you can see how it would likely take more than that.

 Using a mobile mapping workflow, you could ditch the tripod, and just walk through the space as necessary to capture.
-You can move fast and be sure that you’ve gotten everything you need.
+You can move fast and be sure that you’ve gotten everything you need, allowing the simultaneous localization and mapping technology to take care of mapping your surroundings.

 By enabling the fast, flexible workflows we covered above, SLAM and mobile mapping systems can have long-reaching effects on your business.
 Adding a mobile mapper to your tool set can help you to keep your existing clients and gain new clients, all to help your business grow.